 The administration of the IDBF consists of the Congress and the Council.
 The Congress is a representation of all Full and Basic members.
 Because this is too large a group for day to day business, the management is done by the Executive Committee.

-Below is the list of members of the council and the executive committee with their email addresses, of course you can also contact the IDBF here
+Below is the list of members of the council and the executive committee with their email addresses, or for general enquires contact the IDBF.

 Helped to establish the British Dragon Boat Federation in 1987 and formerly their Vice President, and formerly the Chair Holder of the IDBF Competition and Technical Commission, Mike Thomas has been involved in the sport of dragon boat for the past 30 years.
 With his re-election in 2019, he will continue as the President to 2023 and make further improvements to the IDBF to strengthen its position as the World Governing Body for the sport of Dragon Boat.